incentivebeats/pso-backup-saves/README.md

 Small local backup script for Phantasy Star Online saves.

-Technically works for anything but this was built with PSO in mind.
+Technically works for anything, but this was built with PSO in mind.

 It backs up: